 Florence Itinerary: Travel FAQs

 Even though Florence is a small city, there is a lot to do!
 At a bare minimum, you need 2 days in Florence.
-With 2 days, you will see many of the city’s main highlights and eat some delicious food.
-But ideally, you should spend 3 days in Florence to see all of the top attractions – such as the Accademia Gallery, Uffizi Gallery, Florence Cathedral (and climb up the Duomo and Giotto’s Bell Tower), Pitti Palace, and Boboli Gardens – and to go on a historical walking tour, take a cooking class, drink at a wine window or two, and dine at some of the best restaurants.
+With 2 days, you will see many of the city’s highlights and eat some absolutely delicious food.
+But ideally, you should spend 3 days in Florence to see all of the top attractions – such as the Accademia Gallery, Uffizi Gallery, Florence Cathedral (and climb up the Duomo and Bell Tower), Pitti Palace, and Boboli Gardens – and to go on a historical walking tour, take a cooking class, drink at a wine window or two, and dine at some of the best restaurants.
 Plan on 4 days in Florence if you want to do all of the above and take a day trip through the Tuscan countryside.

-From the Florence airport, you can hop on the T2 tram to the Unità stop, which is located in the Santa Maria Novella neighborhood (it’s a 7-minute walk to the Piazza del Duomo, for reference).
-You can also take a taxi to the city center for a flat rate of €22.
+From the Florence airport, you can hop on the T2 tram to the Unità stop, which is located in the Santa Maria Novella neighborhood (it’s an 8-minute walk to the Piazza del Duomo, for reference).
+You can also take a taxi to the city center for a flat rate of €28, plus €1.20 per suitcase.
 If you have a lot of luggage or a large group, click here to book private transportation.

 From elsewhere in Italy or Europe, you can also take the bus or train to Florence.
 Click here to find the best train and bus fares in Italy!
 Via train, you will arrive at the Florence train station, Firenze Santa Maria Novella.
 Via bus, you will arrive at the Florence bus station, Firenze Autostazione.
 Both of these stations are about a 10-minute walk to the Duomo.
 Hop in a taxi if you have a lot of luggage or a long walk to your hotel.